Japan National Defense Academy Midshipman visits USS Green Bay

 |0

-This work, Japan National Defense Academy Midshipman visits USS Green Bay, by PO2 Gregory Pickett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Japan National Defense Academy Midshipman visits USS Green Bay [Image 3 of 3], by PO2 Gregory Pickett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT